food-now/food-now.github.io/index.md

 ![Sign up Page](/PDF-Folder/add-vendor.png)
 ![Sign up Page](/PDF-Folder/add-admin.png)

 This page will allow you too add users.
-The input fields will also change depending on the type of user you are trying to create.
+The input fields will change depending on the type of user you are trying to create.

 ## M1 Board